Attention, says Chris Hayes, the moderator of MSNBC’s “All In” program, is the scarcest commodity of the 21st century.

 1. Lead with your main message.

 Unless you’re in an explicit brainstorming session, nobody wants to hear you think out loud.
-Folks long to hear a clear message from you.
+Folks long to hear a clear message from you, from the moment you begin to speak.
 Don’t crawl your way toward your main message as you speak.
-Get to it in the first sentence.
+State it in the first sentence.
 Elaborate afterwards.

 2. Lead with your personal energy.

-When you speak up in a meeting, speak with energy, the moment you open your mouth.
+When you speak up in a meeting, speak with energy, the second you open your mouth.
 You don’t have time for a sentence or two to “warm up” as you get going.
-If anything, begin with a little bit of extra energy at the start so my attention shifts from the previous speaker to you.
-If your energy doesn’t grab me from the start, why the heck should I listen?
+If anything, begin with a little bit of extra energy at the start so our attention shifts from the previous speaker to you.
+If your energy doesn’t grab me from the start, why the heck should I listen to you?

 3. Lead with the unexpected.

 When you speak, grab my attention with a colorful phrase, a succinct metaphor, a compelling analogy.
 If this does not come easily to you, listen to the pundits that offer commentary on television news shows.
-As annoying as some of them are – the good ones have mastered these skills.
+As annoying as some of them can be – the good ones have mastered this skill.
 They grab our attention, from the start, with their choice of language.
+Don’t wait for the lucky moment of inspiration.
 Study, practice, experiment.
+Master this skill.